wbradford2001/150P2/REPORT.md

 # semaphore
-To implement sem.c, we created a semaphore struct which has an int member called count and a pointer to the most recent thread that is blocked by it.
+To implement sem.c, we created a semaphore struct which has an int member called count and a pointer to a queueu of threads is blocked by it.
 Sem_create creates and returns an instance of a semaphore, and sem_desotry() frees the associate memory. sem_up() increments the count, while sem_down() decrements it.
 When a thread called sem_down() and the internal count is more than 0, theres nothing to worry about since the thread doesn't have to be blocked, so we just decrement count.
-If count is 0, however, we add the calling thread to the blocked queue, and store the threads TCB in the sem's blockedTCB member.
-When we call sem_up(), if there are no threads being blocked by the sem(in other words, if sem->blockedTCB is null) then we simply increament the count by 1.
+If count is 0, however, we add the calling thread to the blocked queue, and store the threads TCB in the sem's blockedTCBs member.
+When we call sem_up(), if there are no threads being blocked by the sem(in other words, length of sem->blockedTCBs is 0) then we simply increament the count by 1.
 If, however, there are some blocked threads, we call u_thread_unblock.
 # preempt
 For preemption, we set up an alarm that would run once every 10,000 micro-